quentinburgniard/reverse-proxy/README.md

 A big project to administrate my websites, based on containerization.
 The idea is to give me flexibily and agility.
 The heart of the system is a nginx reverse proxy.
 It redirect http request to docker containers.

 ## Get started
-Because VPS is a bit expensive, and ...

 - add the config file to docker daemon
 - Copy hosts locate in reverse-proxy/dev/hosts